hacktoon/mel/README.md

 ## Main objectives
  * Provide a uniform interface for building webapps
  * Build and represent different types of information
- * Automatize data generation with different outputs
+ * Automate data generation for different formats

 ---